TomMinor/Maya-Nearest-Faces/README.md

-Utility script to select the nearest 2 faces
+Utility script to select the nearest two closest faces from two objects

 **Use**
 Place nearestFace.py in your maya \scripts folder

 import nearestFace

-See tree_example.py for a possible use
+*See tree_example.py for a possible use*